SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ### Summary Statistics for ABV Variable

 Our analysis shows that the range of ABV column is from 0.001 to 0.128 percentage, the distribution is not normal and it's slightly right-skewed.
-Our dataset has 62 beers with missing ABV value.
-This could most likely be because some breweries choose not to provide all values for some of their beers.
+Our dataset has 62 beers with missing ABV value, the breweries that chose not to provide the data could have attributed to this non-normality.
+We cannot tell how the distribution would have responded if all the data were reported.

 ```r